 Monitoring social media and forums is a great way to stay close to what people really think about your product.
 Also, public content, discussion, and testimonials about your product adds an additional layer of social proof for potential leads to discover.
 Win, win!

 Think about what sort of feedback you’re after, how customers interact with your product, and how having them signed in to your Slack workspace can facilitate that.
 Consider setting up automated bots to welcome people to the workspace and explain where to post what.
-We use Aloha which is built by one of our customers, Benjamin Jackson at For The Win!

 As mentioned above, using Slack can be a great way to get quality feedback.
 We set up dedicated #feature-requests and #support channels so that customers know where to go.
 If you don’t do something like that, we found that users will take things into their own hands and start choosing an array of channels to post their feedback or questions.